tdslivensky/AlgorithmsAndDataStructures/README.md

-## Data Structures and Algorithms Specialization from coursera
+## Data Structures and Algorithms Specialization from Coursera

 ## **specialization made up of five(5) classes**
 ###### Note the final capstone course is not yet included in this repo